 What Kind of Website Should I Have?

 If you’ve never built or had a website, you may be wondering where to start.
-Many other professionals have their own versions of what kind of websites exist, as do I. Ultimately, I believe there are three types of websites that you can choose from.
+Many other professionals have their own versions of what kind of websites exist, as do I. Ultimately, the best website you should have is the website that helps guide your potential customers to your business and keep your existing customers coming back to your business.

 When asking yourself, “do I need a website for my business,” consider that there are many kinds of websites, and each type solve a problem (or set of problems) that your business may need.
 In the beginning, when you first start, the most common website people start with is the Informative Website.
-Depending on your needs, you may also benefit of an eCommerce website where you sell products or services.
-Finally, there are custom website solutions that can fit the exact needs of your business.
+An eCommerce website allows you to sell digital or physical products or services.
+Then there are custom website solutions that can fit the exact needs of your business.

 Let’s start with the first one and tackle them one-by-one.